sevignator/bootdotdev-blog-aggregator-ts/README.md

 Personal solution to the [Build a Blog Aggregator in TypeScript](https://www.boot.dev/courses/build-blog-aggregator-typescript) project from Boot.dev.

-This is a CLI program that allows users to fetch RSS feeds and store their content in a PostgreSQL database.
+This is a CLI program, named gator, that allows users to fetch RSS feeds and store their content in a PostgreSQL database.

 ## Set up